The Complete Guide to Turkish Coffee in 2024

 Source: Healthline.com

-Are you supposed to drink the grounds in Turkish coffee?
+Do you drink the grounds in Turkish coffee?

 No, leave the last few drops as drinking the ground coffee sediment is very unpleasant.
 However, if you do so by accident, it isn’t going to hurt you and could actually be beneficial to your health.